JerryWu-code/VideoLearningHub/README.md

 ### AI-Enhanced Content Filtering
 - **Relevance Scoring with OpenAI GPT**:
-  - Dynamically scores videos and other content based on relevance.
+  - Dynamically scores educational videos and other content based on relevance according according to the current topic.
-  - Filters out low-relevance results and sorts them in descending order of relevance.
+  - Filters out low-relevance results, sorts, and further presents them in descending order of relevance.
+-  **GPT-Based Search Recommendations**:
+  -  When users type text into the search bar, GPT provides relevance-based suggestions to guide their search queries.
 - **Custom GPT Prompting**:
-  - GPT prompts are dynamically generated based on the query and data to improve accuracy of relevance scores.
+  - GPT prompts are dynamically generated based on the current page's query and data to improve accuracy of relevance scores.

 ---